The votes have been cast. Now comes the race to finish counting -- and the potential legal fights – KION546

 Republicans filed a lawsuit to try to extend voting hours in the county’s polls due to the voting machine problems, alleging there were long delays, but the bid was rejected by a judge who said there was no evidence of voters unable to vote.

-As election workers work to finish counting the state’s ballots, Arizona’s Senate race between incumbent Democrat Mark Kelly and GOP challenger Blake Masters remains too early to call early Wednesday morning.
 Gates said Maricopa County expects that between 95-99% of all ballots would be counted by Friday.
-He also said the county could see more legal action.
+He also acknowledged the county could see more legal action.

 “Elections have become more litigious over the past few years.
 I would not be surprised to see lawsuits,” Gates said.
 “If we see those lawsuits, we’re certainly staffed up as a county to address those.”